GovTechSG/ship-hats-overview/portal-guide/manage-users.md

 <br />A confirmation message appears, indicating that the user will receive an email regarding the change.

    >**Notes:**
-   >- You will be able to update access only if the numbers of users align with the approved quota of users.
+   >- You will be able to update access only if the numbers of users align with the approved tools quota for the users.
    >- The Proceed button is enabled only when there is a change to the existing selection.
    >- A PA or SA user will be able to update their own access.
    >- You will not be able to proceed if both the options are cleared.